microsoft/botframework-solutions/docs/reference/skills/productivity-email.md

 - `People.Read`
 - `Contacts.Read`

-**However**, if you wish to use the Skill directly without using a Virtual Assistant please use the following steps to manually configure Authentication for the Calendar Skill.
+**However**, if you wish to use the Skill directly without using a Virtual Assistant please use the following steps to manually configure Authentication for the Email Skill.
 This is **not** required when using the Skill with a Virtual Assistant.

 Follow the general instructions [here](/docs/reference/skills/manualauthsteps.md) to configure this using the scopes shown above.